cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 #### Fan-coil Units

-A fan coil unit is a smaller, factory-assembled device that is used to circulate and condition air for cooling or heating.
+A fan-coil unit is a smaller, factory-assembled device that is used to circulate and condition air for either heating or cooling.
+The coil circulates an energy transfer medium, such as hot water, cold water, steam or a refrigerant.
+The fan blows air over the coil to heat or cool it.
+Fan coil units can be connected to ducts, which transport outside air or mixed air, or they can be un-ducted in which case they condition the air in the room.

 #### Unit Heaters